Krithiv-7/Murder-Mystery-Bot-main/README.md

 # Important Notes

-⚠️ **This bot uses the discord.py commands library** and does **NOT** support slash commands.
-It requires the Message Content Intent to be enabled.
+ℹ️ **This bot primarily uses the discord.py commands library** (prefix commands), and now includes basic slash commands like `/ping` and `/help`.
+Make sure the invite scope includes `applications.commands`.

 ⚠️ **All Privileged Intents must be enabled** in the Discord Developer Portal under the Bot settings:
 - Presence Intent